skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Application Deadline Summer Semester 2026: January 15/March 31, 2026

-You would like to enroll into the MA Linguistics program?
+You would like to apply for the MA Linguistics program?
 Find information here.

 • Application deadline for the summer semester: